Note5 May 2026 · Updated 6 June 2026 · London · Opening · By

 If the early details hold, this is a venue trying to bridge several London drinking instincts at once:

 That mix matters.
 London's beer scene has plenty of excellent places, but fewer that feel designed to cut across cask drinkers, lager traditionalists, and modern craft drinkers without becoming muddled.
-The Whippet EC2 might.
+The Whippet might.

-The group has started to name its opening brewery line-up on the @WhippetEC2 account: Green Duck, Bris Beer Factory, Joseph Holt, Floc, Otter, Ossett and Boddingtons.
+The group has started to name its opening brewery line-up on the @WhippetEC2 account: Green Duck, Bristol Beer Factory, Joseph Holt, Floc, Otter, Ossett and Boddingtons.
 The phrase they used was that these are breweries "generally locked out of the big chains in London" — which is exactly the gap a bar like this should be filling.
 Independent regional producers that most City drinkers cannot get pouring within walking distance of their office.
 The list reinforces everything the Augustiner-and-sparkler signal was already telling us.

 The location is a bigger deal than it looks